joelalejandro/generator-pgsql/README.md

 - A table name
 - Whether the table will live in a schema or not
 - If the table shall be in a schema, such schema's name

+The script is pushed into `{dbname}/tables/{tablename}.sql`.

+### yo pgsql:build-script
+Compiles all of the SQL scripts in a single `build.sql` file, in this order:

+- Owning role
+- Database
+- Schemas
+- Tables

+Also, creates a `build.sh` bash script that autolocates your `psql` binary and runs the build file.

+Script files are placed in the root of the database folder (`dbname/`).